On automorphisms of semistable G-bundles with decorations

 \begin{section}{Some notation and setup} We work over a field $k$ of arbitrary characteristic.
-Let $X$ be a geometrically integral projective variety over $k$.
+Let $X$ be a geometrically reduced and geometrically connected projective scheme over $k$.
 Let $G$ be a reductive algebraic group over $k$.
-We denote by $\text{Bun}_{G}(X)$ the moduli stack of $G$-bundles on $X$.
-This an algebraic stack locally of finite type over $k$ with affine diagonal, by applying \cite[Thm.
+We denote by $\mathrm{Bun}_{G}(X)$ the moduli stack of $G$-bundles on $X$.
+This is an algebraic stack locally of finite type over $k$ and with affine diagonal, by applying \cite[Thm.
 1.2]{hall-rydh-tannaka} with source $Z=X$ and target the classifying stack $BG$.